nithya-kumar/CSC510_F17_Project/BOT.md

 4 Alternative Flows
   [E1] The admin must have a Slack account and a github account [E2] The admin must have permissions to configure the bot.
-  [E3] The admin has to setup and configure the bot to work.

 ```